ReFirmLabs/binwalk/README.md

 The Binwalk binary will be located at the `target/release/binwalk` path, as shown above.
 You may copy it to, and run it from, any location on your system that you prefer.

-> [!NOTE]
-> Binwalk relies on several external utilities to perform extraction at runtime.
-> These are not required, but automated extraction of certain file types will fail if they are not installed.

-To install *all* build and runtime dependencies, run the included `dependencies/ubuntu.sh` script.

 ***